 These dentures assure of you of stability.
 This is because they are secured with dental implants.
 Conventional dentures depend on suction forces, so they can slip off when you eat, cough, laugh or sneeze.

 Snap-on dentures prevent irritation.
 For starters, they are palateless.
 They won’t rub against your gums, unlike conventional dentures which can cause bruises, cuts, and abrasions.

-Snap-on dentures improve your self-esteem.
+Snap-in dentures improve your self-esteem.
 This means you can speak more, eat different foods and even laugh comfortably.
-With conventional dentures, there is always the fear of the dentures slipping off.
+With conventional plates, there is always the fear of the dentures slipping off.

-Snap-on dentures allow you to eat and drink what you love.
+Snap-in implant overdentures allow you to eat and drink what you love.
 For instance, you can eat tough foods such as steak and corn.
-With conventional dentures, you cannot eat tough food.
+With conventional plates, you cannot eat tough food.
 This helps to minimize slippage.

 There are two things considered by a dentist when determining the cost of snap-on dentures.
 First, you have the new dentures and second, you have the supporting dental implants.
 Since the design and fabrication of snap-on dentures are similar to conventional dentures, little preparatory work is required.
 If the patient presents with current set of dentures that are acceptable then implants can be added and retrofitted to the current set of teeth.
 Since surgery is involved, the cost increases making it more expensive than conventional dentures.

 As a BBB accredited dental clinic, we are well trained, knowledgeable and experienced dentists with over 20 years of practice.
 Together with other specialists, not only do we assure you of exceptional work but we help you recover your smile.
 The quality of life for our dentures patients are unbelievable.